 The western empire’s collapse was becoming something of a foregone conclusion.
-Already in AD 402, pressure from the Germanic peoples of the north forced Honorius to move his capital from Mediolanum to a more defensible Italian redoubt known as Ravenna.
-Then, in AD 410, the unthinkable happened: an army fielded by a central European people known as the Visigoths marched almost casually southward all the way to Rome and sacked the city, taking the hapless Honorius’s sister along with them when they left again.
-The western empire now stood revealed as a paper tiger for younger, more energetic tribes and nations to pick apart at their leisure.
+Already in AD 402, pressure from the Germanic peoples of the north forced Honorius to move his capital from Mediolanum to a more defensible Italian town known as Ravenna.
+Then, in AD 410, the unthinkable happened: an army fielded by a central European people known as the Visigoths marched almost casually southward all the way to Rome and sacked the city, taking the hapless Honorius’s sister along with it when it left again.
+The western empire now stood revealed as a paper tiger.
 In AD 476, when a Germanic warlord named Odoacer deposed Emperor Romulus Augustulus, it came rather as a relief just to be done with the fiction of empire once and for all.
 And so, with a whimper rather than a bang, an epoch of history passed away.
 The classical age faded into the interminable interregnum known as the Middle Ages, when the locus of human prosperity and progress shifted eastward, away from a moribund Europe.

 Speaking of which: the eastern Roman empire, which became known in time as the Byzantine Empire, fared considerably better than its counterpart.
 It would manage to persist for another 1000 years after the death of Theodosius I, although by no means at its maximum extent throughout that period.
 For example, Alexandria and the rest of Egypt were part of the eastern empire at the beginning, but would not remain so forever.